 Owned by Suzanne Piercey and located at 2362 Bloor Street W., they offer over 200 choices of tea, enough (and more) to suit any tea connoisseur.
 A visitor from the UK, who would know about tea, even called Say Tea "an Aladdin's cave of delight."

 They sell their tea leaves for $5.95 for 55 grams (about 20 cups of tea) but the price may vary depending on the type of tea.
-Their newest tea is a blend of Assam black teas called Village at Midnight, which is full-bodied, dark and malty cup.
+Their newest tea is a blend of Assam black teas called Village at Midnight, which is a full-bodied, dark and malty cup.
 A full selection of tea accessories and gifts are also available, including teapots, tea cups, preserves and shortbreads.

-Collecting Red Rose Sculptures and mixing the teas from Jennifer Commins grandmother's garden planted the seeds of an interest in tea that would flourish in the garden of her mind as the years went by.
+Collecting Red Rose Sculptures and mixing tea from Jennifer Commins grandmother's garden planted the seeds of an interest in tea that would flourish in the garden of her mind as the years went by.
 She founded Pluck Teas in 2012, after working in the design industry for many years.
 The name comes from a term used to measure quality in tea production, as traditionally teas were collected by hand-plucking and the crop is graded by its pluck.
 A certified tea sommelier and a member of the Tea Association of Canada, Commins works closely with local businesses to bring them the very best teas from around the world.

 Pluck offers up many loose leaf teas, over 40 options, ranging from $8-$30.
 They include such flavours as Spadina Blend (with infusions of lychee, lemongrass, ginger and coconut), Movie Night (with a taste recalling fresh popcorn) and Smoky Maple.
 All their teas are blended freshly in small batches on a weekly basis.
 They also do custom blends for a myriad of clients like the Drake Hotel in Toronto.
 Mouth watering tea recipes also abound on the site; how about some Pluck Tea BBQ sauce, Muskoka Chai Nog or Lapsang Souchong Savoury Shortbreads?
-You'll find those and many more!
+You'll find those and much more!

-Commins finds that their Southbrook Berry blend tea is quite a big seller;
+Commins finds that their Southbrook Berry blend tea is quite a big seller:

 I would say it is our most popular, it features icewine grape skins in it.
 It's very unique, especially at this time of year, it's fantastic as an iced tea.
 It's one of our signature teas, dating back to the start of the company.